U.N. says 43 Golan peacekeepers seized by Syria militants, 81 trapped

 Dujarric was also asked about the rules for peacekeepers in such situations.

-"In extreme circumstances, these troops are trained and prepared and equipped to defend themselves, but, obviously, each situation has to be analyzed on a case-by-case basis," he said.
+"In extreme circumstances, these troops are trained and prepared and equipped to defend themselves, but, obviously, each situation has to be analysed on a case-by-case basis," he said.

 FIJI ARMY CHIEF SAYS COMMITTED